waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 Data can be accessed via "data bundles"  or the query API.

+## Restricted access files

+Some of our nodes are deployed in public way and certain data (e.g. images) require signage of a usage agreement form to access them.
+Please [contact us](mailto:support@sagecontinuum.org) if you are interested in access.
+The sensor log (see Query API) contains references to both restricted and unrestricted files.
+Downloading restricted files without authorization will return a `401 Unauthorized`.

 ## Data Bundles

 **Data bundles** are static collections of sensor data which includes all metadata needed to understand how the data was generated.
 Data bundles are targeted at scientists that want to be able to cite data they used in their publications.